 Symptoms are variable.
 A mild seasonal allergic conjunctivitis results in mild itching without discharge, while a severe allergic conjunctivitis might result in a reaction so great that the eye is swollen shut.
 Treatment includes antihistamine, anti-inflammatory, and decongestant medicines.
-The newer mast cell inhibitors are wonderful for seasonal allergies and chronic allergies.
+The newest mast cell inhibitors are wonderful for seasonal allergic and chronic allergies.
 Steroids may be used for extreme reactions.
 Cold compresses will reduce the reaction.

-BACTERIAL CONJUNCTIVITIS Bacterial conjunctivitis is a result of a bacterial infection.
+Bacterial conjunctivitis is a result of a bacterial infection.
 It is normal for some bacteria to exist on the surface of the body and in the eye, which is called normal flora.
-Bacterial invasion can occur when the normal body defenses fail to keep the normal flora in balance; or by airborne bacteria, cosmetics or touching the eye with your hand; or by touching another person with a bacterial conjunctivitis’s, or an item that they used.
+Bacterial invasion can occur when the normal body defenses fail to keep the normal flora in the balance; or by airborne bacteria, cosmetics, or touching the eye with your hand; or by touching another person with a bacterial conjunctivitis, or an item that they used.
 It is extremely contagious and found much more commonly in children.
 It is common for bacterial infections to be passed throughout a household by using the same towels.
 Antibiotics rapidly cure the condition.

-VERNAL CONJUNCTIVITIS A seasonal conjunctivitis of allergic origin which typically occurs more in the warm months.
-Patients with vernal conjunctivitis report intense itching, the classic signs of this disorder.
-In addition, a very thick or stringy discharge is also experienced.
-Vernal conjunctivitis is allergic in nature, and symptoms are relieved through the use of antihistamines, decongestants and the judicous use of steroid drops.
+A seasonal conjunctivitis of allergic origin which typically occurs more in the warm months.
+Patients with vernal conjunctivitis, report intense itching, the classic signs of this disorder. in addition, a very thick or stringy discharge is also experienced.
+Vernal conjunctivitis is allergic in nature, and symptoms are relieved through the use of antihistamines, decongestants and the judicious use of steroid drops.

-CONJUNCTIVAL CYST (RETENTION CYST) A conjunctival cyst is a thin-walled sac or vesicle that contains fluid.
-This vesicle may develop either on or under the conjunctiva.
+A conjunctival cyst is a thin-wall sac or vesicle that contains fluid.
+This vesicle may develop either on or under the conjuntiva.
 Since they may resolve on their own, conjunctival cysts generally require no treatment.
 On occasion, it is necessary for them to be drained or treated with anti-inflammatory medications.